clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 Goose discovered our infrastructure (Route53), analyzed the records, and executed the migration.
 We provided the goals and constraints, reviewed the approach, and approved changes.

-**Value:** Reduces specialized knowledge requirement, eliminates manual typos, compresses migration timeline from days (planning + execution + validation) to hours (review + approval).
+**Value:** Reduces specialized knowledge requirement, eliminates manual typos, compresses migration timeline from 4-6 hours (planning + execution + validation) to 2 hours (review + approval).

 ### 2. Pre-Validation Eliminates Risk